 For instance, if you offer web design services, you can create a quiz that helps people choose the right website platform.
-The answers can help you identify those who are looking to build a website for the first time, and those who may be considering a redesign.
+The answers can help you identify those who are looking for a website builder for the first time, and those who may be considering a redesign.

 The most common and converting types of lead generations quizzes are:

 Both are very self-explanatory.
 Personality quizzes help people learn more about themselves, while knowledge quizzes help them find out how much they know about a topic, product, brand, or niche.